JiteshSonkusare/dotnetapi-msi-creator-wixsharp/README.md

                             )
             );

-7. In API Project, add web.config file, with reference code like below:
+7. In API Project, add web.config file if it not there, with reference code like below:

             <?xml version="1.0" encoding="utf-8"?>
             <configuration>